astrogirlnim/Personyx/docs/phase_2_5_2_firebase_implementation_summary.md

 ## Conclusion

 Feature 5.2 has been successfully implemented with a robust, secure, and extensible architecture.
-The Firebase integration provides a solid MVP foundation that can easily evolve into a custom Personyx Cloud API while maintaining backward compatibility.
+The Firebase integration provides a solid MVP foundation that can easily evolve into a custom Firebase Cloud API while maintaining backward compatibility.

 The implementation follows best practices for security, error handling, and provider abstraction, ensuring a maintainable and scalable solution for the hybrid AI key management system.